mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * No other proposals.

+Proposal types defined in the future may make updates to the above validation logic to incorporate considerations related to proposals of the new type.

 ## Applying a Proposal List

-The sections above defining each proposal type describe how each individual proposals are applied.
+The sections above defining each proposal type describe how each individual proposals is applied.
 When creating or processing a Commit, a client applies a list of proposals to the ratchet tree and GroupContext.
 The client MUST apply the proposals in the list in the following order:

-* If there is a GroupContextExtensions proposal, replace the `extensions` field of the GroupContext for the group with the contents of the extension.
+* If there is a GroupContextExtensions proposal, replace the `extensions` field of the GroupContext for the group with the contents of the proposal.
+The new `extensions` MUST be used for evaluating other proposals in this list.
+For example, if a GroupContextExtensions proposal adds a `required_capabilities` extension, then any Add proposals need to indicate support for those capabilities.

 * Apply any Update proposals to the ratchet tree, in any order.

-* Apply any Remove proposals to the ratceht tree, in any order.
+* Apply any Remove proposals to the ratchet tree, in any order.

 * Apply any Add proposals to the ratchet tree, in the order they appear in the list.